Seasoning Without Salt

 - Vinegar (such as balsamic, cider, flavored, red wine, or white) with cucumbers, cooked greens, potatoes, salad dressings, spinach, and seafood.

 Reading food labels is a good way to learn whether foods contain sodium and how much sodium they contain.
 The ingredient list on the food label will tell you if the seasoning or food contains sodium.
 The food contains sodium if an ingredient has Na (symbol for sodium), salt, soda, or sodium in its name.
 Food labels list the amount of sodium in the food in milligrams (mg).
 Following are some words about sodium that may appear on a label and what they mean.
-Ask your caregiver for more information about how to read food labels.
+Ask your healthcare provider for more information about how to read food labels.

 - Sodium free or salt free: Less than five mg in each serving.